 Losing points from your credit score is easy, but earning them back could be a struggle.
-If you find yourself stuck between home-loan applications and unable to get approval due to your low credit score, do not fret — there are actually tried-and-tested ways to boost your rating.
+If you find yourself choosing from different home-loan applications and unable to get approval due to your low credit score, do not fret — there are actually tried-and-tested ways to boost your rating.

 Know what your credit score means

 Your credit score is a representation of your credit history.
 Lenders usually rely on your credit report when assessing your home-loan application.
 They use your credit score to determine the possible risks they might face in case of any unforeseen events that would render you unable to meet your obligations.